davidneale/SYSC_4906_Data_Science_Project/ReadMe.md

 *****************************************************
 Contact
 *****************************************************
-there is is anything unclear, please feel free to contact me.
+If there is anything that is unclear, please feel free to contact the team: yikunyin@cmail.carleton.ca yihaowang@cmail.carleton.ca Henggongqu@cmail.carleton.ca davidneale@cmail.carleton.ca